ratmod/ratmod.github.io/docs/game-types.md

 If this game type is available on a server, you can change to it by voting `\cv custom xterm`

-##  CTF Elimination (CTFE)
-This is a cross between CTF and Elimination (CA).
-Two teams face each other on CTF maps for multiple rounds until one team gets 10 points.
-All players start with a decent stack and all the weapons.
-There are no items on the map other than the flags.

-The role of each team alternates between offense and defense for each round.
-The team on offense has to capture the flag and the team on defense has to defend their flag.
-This will be written in the top right corner on your HUD.
-For example: *"Red Team is on Offense"* etc.

-In order to win the round, the team on offense can either capture the flag *or* frag all of the enemy team.
-The team on defense only needs to frag all of the enemy team.

-Unlike regular CTF, you are unable to return the flag in this mode.

-Vote for this game type if it available with `\cv custom ctfe`

-## FFA with All Weapons (FFA_AW)

-This is a cross between Clan Arena and Free For All (Deathmatch).
-Players spawn with all weapons and a full stack of health and armor.
-There are no items on the map.
-In order to win you need to reach the frag limit *or* have the most points when the timer is up.

-Vote for this game type if it available with `\cv custom ffa_aw`

 ## Treasure Hunter (TH)